MikeW137/Project2/README.md

 We tested all of the GET methods in the API alongside the CRUD for the main table Book.
 We also tested post, put, and delete methods for the book endpoint

 ![image](https://user-images.githubusercontent.com/7227339/114614166-d12fc500-9c69-11eb-8484-bcc607f421df.png)

+### Installation
+- Fork and clone the repository.
+- Use Postgres or any other DB manager to create a database called “bookstore”
+- Open src/main/resources/application-dev.properties and add your username/password if applicable.
+You can change the default port from 9090 to any of your choosing.
+- Run the application.
+Type localhost:9090/helloworld and that should be an indication if the application is working.
+Use Postman or any other similar program to perform CRUD with the endpoints in the Endpoint tables